The Emotions: Early career

 The group was originally a gospel outfit known as the Hutchinson Sunbeams who toured the gospel circuit with their father Joe Hutchinson.
 The Sunbeams sang on Jerry Van Dyke’s “Children’s Gospel” television show and also occasionally performed in the concert with Mahalia Jackson.
 They eventually became an R&B/Soul act with a popular following in their hometown of Chicago, Illinois.
-Soon being renamed as The Emotions, they signed with the Memphis-based Volt imprint of Stax Records in the late 1960s.
+Soon being renamed as The Emotions, and now managed by Pervis Staples (formerly with the Staple Singers, another father/children gospel group), they signed with the Memphis-based Volt imprint of Stax Records in the late 1960s.
 Under the production of Isaac Hayes and David Porter the group issued their 1969 debut album entitled So I Can Love You on Stax.

-"So I Can Love You" rose to no. 43 upon the Billboard Top R&B Albums chart.
-The album's title track got to No. 3 on the Billboard Hot R&B Songs chart and No. 39 on the Billboard Hot 100 chart.
-Another single entitled "The Best Part Of A Love Affair" rose to no. 27 upon the Billboard Hot R&B Songs chart.
+"So I Can Love You" reached No. 43 on the Billboard Top R&B Albums chart.
+The album's "title track peaked at No. 3 on the Billboard Hot R&B Singles chart and No. 39 on the Hot 100.
+The single, "The Best Part of a Love Affair", peaked at No. 27 on the Billboard Hot R&B Singles chart.

-During 1970, The Emotions released a single entitled "Heart Association."
-That song reached No. 29 on the Billboard Hot Soul Songs chart.
-The girl group went on to release their sophomore LP entitled Untouched in 1972 upon Stax.
-A song from the album called "Show Me How" rose to No. 13 upon the Billboard Hot Soul Songs chart.
+In 1970, "Heart Association" was released as single and reached No. 29 on the Billboard Hot R&B Singles chart.
+They released their second album, Untouched, in 1972 on Stax Records.
+"Show Me How" was released as a single from the album and reached No. 13 on the Billboard Hot R&B Singles chart.

-During 1972, the girl group also released another single called "My Honey and Me."
-That song reached No. 18 on the Billboard Hot Soul Songs chart.
+In 1972, the group released three more singles, each reaching the Billboard Soul Singles chart: "My Honey and Me" peaked at No. 18, "I Could Never Be Happy" reached No. 23, and "From Toys to Boys" climbed to No. 37.

 The Emotions then started to work on their third studio album entitled Songs of Innocence and Experience.
 This LP was due to be issued in 1973, but was eventually shelved.
 The girl group went on to appear in the 1973 feature film Wattstax, performing the song "Peace Be Still."
 The tune went on to be added to the movie's soundtrack.
 Wattstax was also nominated for a Golden Globe in the category of Best Documentary.
 With Stax becoming defunct in 1975, the group then left the record label altogether.